wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 # Leveling Up

-In your adventures you will find treasures.
-By spending 4 treasures carousing, a character can level up.
-You gain +2 HP and you can select a new class template (up to 4 total).
+In your adventures you will find objects, the most precious of which are Treasures.
+By spending a Treasure carousing, a character can level up.
+It gains +2 HP and you can select a new class template (up to 4 total).

-Choose a stat.
-Roll 1D6+1D4.
-If the result is higher, your stat increase by 1.
+Choose a stat, increase it by 1 (up to 10).

 After level 4, you get 1 Mastery point instead of any template or bonus.